amplab/training/ampcamp/sparkr.md

 The code below assumes Mac OS X, but Linux and Windows should be supported as well.

 <pre class="prettyprint lang-bsh">
-# first, cd into the base directory for the tutorial and launch R.
+# the above steps should take you back to the [usb root directory]
+# now we can launch an R shell normally:
-$ R
+usb/$ R
 > pkgPath <- "SparkR/mac/SparkR_0.1.tgz" # accordingly use {windows, linux} folders
 > install.packages(pkgPath)
 </pre>